lake-wg/edhoc/draft-ietf-lake-traces.md

 -16
 ~~~~~~~~

-The mapping from EDHOC connection identifiers to OSCORE Sender/Recipient IDs is defined in Section 3.3.3 of {{I-D.ietf-lake-edhoc}}.
+The mapping from EDHOC connection identifiers to OSCORE Sender/Recipient IDs is defined in {{Section 3.3.3 of I-D.ietf-lake-edhoc}}.

 C_R is mapped to the Recipient ID of the server, i.e., the Sender ID of the client.
 The byte string 0x18, which as C_R is encoded as the CBOR byte string 0x4118, is converted to the server Recipient ID 0x18.